 In terms of gender representations in the languages of Turkish and English, remarkable dissimilarities are obvious.
-English has been suggested to be one of the genderbiased languages (Graddol & Swann, 1989).
+English has been suggested to be one of the gender-biased languages (Graddol & Swann, 1989).
 In contrast to the English language, the Turkish language does not indicate gender directly in third-person singular pronouns.
 The distinction is not identifiable between "she" and "he" which are both employed as "o".
 This single and neutral pronoun refers to both "she", "he", and "it".
 A certain amount of gender neutrality in the use of the Turkish language is facilitated by the lack of pronouns that indicate gender.
 It's crucial to remember that gendered information can still be communicated by other strategies, such as the use of adjectives or job names that reflect a person's gender.
-Braun (2001) indicates that gender differences and rarely requires any explicit statement of the gender of the people it refers to, which means that, like many other languages, Turkish is mostly unaffected by gender differences.
+Braun (2001) indicates that gender does not seem to play a major role in Turkish, as the language does not have grammatical gender differences and rarely requires any explicit statement of the gender of the people it refers to, which means that, like many other languages, Turkish is mostly unaffected by gender differences.